Probate in Victoria

 An application for probate can then be lodged online.
 Once completed, the application must be signed and witnessed and is then uploaded in PDF format together with any other documentation that is required.

 The court will contact the applicant if it requires more information before issuing the grant.

 What happens after probate is granted?

 After probate is granted, the assets of the deceased will vest in the executor.
-This means the assets are placed under the executor’s authority.
-The executor will also have authority to distribute those assets in accordance with the will-maker’s will.
-Generally speaking, the executor is not entitled to receive a fee out of the deceased’s estate, but the Supreme Court of Victoria can make orders that allow the executor to keep up to 5% of the deceased’s assets.
+This means the assets are placed under the executor’s authority to distribute in accordance with the will.

-The executor may need to take a number of steps with respect to probate in Victoria.
-For example, they may need to open a bank account to hold assets in the estates’ name.
-If the will-maker carried on a business before they died, the executor will have to deal with the business and attend to tax issues and decide whether to wind up the business.
+An executor may need to take some additional steps when taking out a grant of probate in Victoria.
+For example, they may need to open a bank account to hold assets in the estate’s name.
+If the deceased carried on a business, the executor will have to deal with the business, attend to tax issues and decide whether to wind up the business.
 They may also have to lodge an income tax return for the estate with the Australian Taxation Office.
-Most importantly, they will also have to deal with challenges made to the will and applications for family provision orders if they occur.
+Most importantly, they will have to respond to any challenges to the will and any applications for family provision orders.

 Order of payments

-There is a specific order that must be complied with when the executor distributes the assets.
-Firstly, the assets must be used to pay out funeral expenses, administrative expenses, debts and liabilities of the deceased.
-Whatever remains can be distributed in accordance with the will-makers’ will.
+When an executor distributes the assets of a deceased estate, they must follow a do so in a certain order.
+The assets in the estate must first be used to pay any funeral expenses, administrative expenses, debts and liabilities of the deceased.
+The remaining assets can then be distributed in accordance with the deceased’s will.